-78. With the introduction of new characteristics it may be possible to select different forms within a protected variety.
-The UPOV protection ensures that nobody can take one of these possible forms and register it as a new variety.
-This is achieved because no candidate can be distinguished from an existing variety by a characteristic that is not uniform in the other variety.
-Therefore it will prevent the use of new DUS characteristics from eroding the protection of existing varieties.
-This approach requires reasonable levels of uniformity in the initial varieties of new plant species or types, to ensure that variety development is not inhibited (see Chapter 7.1).
+77. The improvement of already existing varieties is not forbidden by the UPOV Convention.
+With the introduction of new characteristics it may be possible to select different forms within an existing variety.
+Nevertheless, the requirement of clear distinctness calls for the recognition of limits to the reselection of existing varieties.
+For the assessment of distinctness no candidate can be distinguished from an existing variety solely by a characteristic that is part of the other variety but is not uniform in that variety.
+This principle will prevent the use of new DUS characteristics from eroding the protection of existing varieties while encouraging the improvement of existing varieties and enabling the protection of clearly distinct reselections.
+This approach requires reasonable levels of uniformity in the varieties of plant species, which have not been previously the subject of protection to ensure that variety development of other varieties is not inhibited (see Chapter 7.1).